drolbr/overpass-doc/en/preface/osm_data_model.md

 most of the nodes serve only as a coordinate for an intermediate point within a way and carry no tags.

-_Ways_ consists of a sequence of references to nodes in addition to the id and tags.
+_Ways_ consist of a sequence of references to nodes in addition to the id and tags.
-This way ways get a geometry by using the coordinates of the referenced nodes.
+In this manner ways get a geometry by using the coordinates of the referenced nodes.
-But they also get a topology:
-two ways are connected if both point at a position to the same node.
+But they also have a topology: two ways are connected if both point at a position to the same node.

 Ways can refer to the same node multiple times.